 Summer in Banff and Lake Louise is jam-packed with events of all types, including outdoor music concerts, sporting events, and special Canada Day celebrations.

 The outdoor Shaw Amphitheatre at the Banff Centre for Arts and Creativity hosts live concerts in the summer, and many restaurants showcase live music performed by local musicians.
 See what’s happening when you are in town in our Events Calendar.
-In particular, we recommend checking out Performance in the Park (a two-day outdoor music festival) and the summer program of the world renowned Banff Centre.

 Canada Day in Banff and Lake Louise is full of parades, pancakes, performances, and fireworks amongst the mountains and lakes that have defined images of Canada all around the world.

 In June, Banff National Park hosts one of the most scenic running races in the world, the Banff Marathon.
 With 10-kilometre, half-marathon, and full-marathon distances, there’s a race for all levels of runner.
 And if running yourself is not an attractive option, there is no doubt that the racers will appreciate your cheers and support.
 See the event website for more information.

 Taking a vacation is the perfect chance to allow yourself to really relax and nourish your body and soul.
 That is especially true in a place like Banff and Lake Louise, where just being surrounded by such majestic natural beauty is uplifting and inspiring in itself.
 It is a place to connect with nature, escape your everyday routine, and enjoy the simple pleasures and special treats.